vxncent1/capstone-design-log/design-log/docs/logs/week-08.md

 ### **Austin**

-* Started to adapt stepper and serveo motor controller code to specific apllications
+* Started to adapt stepper and servo motor controller code to specific applications
     * Looked into migrating code to different microcontroller and SBC platforms

 ### **Grace**